 The tricky part is that white women are divided.
 Massively divided.
 It took several conversations with several older friends of color (because again, the younger people don’t want to hear any of it, in my experience), to explain that white women are not connected the way black women are.
 I can’t go to my white female relatives and change their minds about racism or politics or Trump or anything else.
 THEY HATE ME.
 I am a black sheep, an outlier.
 My grandmother literally told me on her death bed that I caused a divide in the family.
 This is what she chose to share with me when I visited her when she was dying of ALS.
 So look, I’m trying, and it’s not like white women hear each other.
 So THAT is where I’ve been trying to figure out what to do and how to be.
 Being subtle isn’t effective.
 Being aggressive isn’t effective.
 I feel so freaking helpless.

 So again, I am practicing leaning back, listening, following the lead of my Emerge Sisters and speaking up when something feels really compelling no matter how uncomfortable I might feel.
 And it’s a practice because right now I feel like I’m failing.

 That’s what I got right now.
 I know I’m speaking so much about women and not men, and it’s just because that’s the world I’m in.
-I don’t really have male friends.10 months, 2 weeks ago #241078Juliana SihParticipant
+I don’t really have male friends.1 year, 1 month ago #241078Juliana SihParticipant